2023 The Hundred season: Men

 Men's teams were allowed to retain up to ten of the previous season's men's players by negotiating new contracts directly with players until the retention window closed.

 A player draft then took place in May to fill the forty-two remaining squad players, with teams taking turns to sign available players in vacant salary bands.
-Picks were in reverse order of where a side finished in the previous season, beginning with London Spirit and ending with Southern Brave.
+Picks were in reverse order of where a team finished in the previous season, beginning with London Spirit and ending with Southern Brave.

 The ECB announced that the availability of players who played in the 2023 Ashes series would be assessed at the end of the series.